ThomasTJdev/nim_websitecreator/README.md

 - BCrypt+Salt password hashing
 - No user Tracking Analytics by default
 - SQL Type-checked and Query-checked at compile-time, no SQL injections.
-- No Regular Expressions used on the Core, [No Regex Bugs and Vulnerabilities](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019) (you can still use Regex).
 - No XML nor YAML nor ZIP used on the Core, No XML Vulnerabilities, No YAML Vulnerabilities, etc (you can still use XML and YAML and ZIP).
 - Multiple users with different ranks, role based access control.
 - Admin can choose how much CPU & RAM NimWC can use from the Admin Dashboard (using the compile flag `-d:firejail`)